Hardware Reverse Engineering

 Software and firmware source code extraction is another area of reverse engineering in which GHB Intellect maintains industry-leading standards and specialization.
 Nearly every embedded system includes some type of firmware code that is responsible for its control.
 Our capabilities include accessing the software code at any layer, disassembling it, and then analyzing it as needed.
 This allows GHB Intellect to quickly and successfully detect any usage of specified intellectual property.

-Intellectual property infringement is the most common reason for GHB Intellect to reverse engineer software.
+Intellectual property infringement for litigation is the most common reason for GHB Intellect to reverse engineer software.
 However, there are several other common reasons, as Margaret Rouse explains, to perform software reverse engineering:

 - To recover lost source code.